hypericum-ai/doodl/doodl/docs/charts/index.md

 Doodl uses the [color palettes](https://seaborn.pydata.org/tutorial/color_palettes.html) in [seaborn](https://seaborn.pydata.org/index.html).
-The paletted is set using the `colors` argument to a chart.
+The palette is set using the `colors` argument to a chart.
 Any valid (string) argument to the [`color_palette`](https://seaborn.pydata.org/generated/seaborn.color_palette.html) function is accepted.
 The default palette is "pastel".
 Two addition (optional) color-related arguments are accepted